Delaware Wing Civil Air Patrol: Delaware Wing Cadet Advisory Council

-Delaware Wing Cadet Advisory Council (CAC) consists of 10 cadets from across Delaware Wing to promote and further cadet activities in Delaware.
+Delaware Wing Cadet Advisory Council (CAC) consists of 12 cadets from across Delaware Wing to promote and further cadet activities in Delaware.
 Each of the 6 cadet and composite squadrons in Delaware Wing elects one primary representative and one alternate representative to attend the monthly CAC meetings.
 In addition, the CAC representatives elect the Chair, Vice Chair, and Recorder, who heads the monthly meetings and writes the agenda and minutes.
 Also, the Delaware Wing CAC elects members to the Middle East Region Cadet Advisory Council.

 The CAC organizes the extremely popular Cadet Ball, held annually at Dover Air Force Base.

 Encampment and National Cadet Special Activities

-Delaware Wing coordinates with Maryland Wing and National Capital to hold Tri-Wing Encampment every year at Camp Frettard in Maryland.
+Delaware Wing coordinates with Maryland Wing and the National Capital Wing to hold Tri-Wing Encampment every year.
 Delaware Wing is one of the few wings who does not have its own encampment due to its small population and area.